wredbeard/ShaftCalculator/readme.md

 #-- SQL Examples:

-#-- Get a Shaft, and it's Material data:
+#-- Get a Shaft, and its Material data:

 ```
 Select * From Shafts